Have Questions?

 651-370-3276

-Northstar Behavioral Health is 11 miles from Chisago City, MN
+Northstar Behavioral Health is 11 miles from Chisago City, Minnesota

 Further, Northstar Behavioral Health thinks that it is essential that its patients receive individualized care to make sure that they are successful.
 This is why it specializes in various programs such as housing services, co-occurring mental and substance abuse disorders, aftercare/continuing care, active duty military, persons with eating disorders, legal advocacy and many other modes of treatment that you can find listed in the following section.
 Each of the services that the organization provides are also available in different settings - long term drug rehab facilities, detoxification centers, outpatient individual counseling, short term treatment programs, inpatient drug and alcohol rehab facilities and more.